Baz177/capstone_fraud_detection/README.md

 ### Installation and Setup
 ##### Step 1: Create Project Directory (e.g: fraud-detection-app)
+1. Create a new folder
-1. Dowloand all folders and files
+2. Dowloand all folders and files
-2. Create a directory system as above in your created folder
+3. Create a directory system as above in your created folder
-3. Open your text Editor and Navigate to your folder.
+4. Open your text Editor and Navigate to your folder.
-4. Ensure the directory is set up as above
+5. Ensure the directory is set up as above

 ##### Step 2: Set Up a Virtual Environment
 1. Open you terminal